- Completion of Health is required for graduation.

 (Replaces former course: Net Results)

 This coeducational course is designed for any students interested in a variety of lifetime activities.
 The class will enable students to participate in activities that can be pursued later in life as a means of maintaining physical fitness.
-Portions of the course include fitness training, swimming and various activities such as tennis, pickle ball, Spikeball, softball, archery, volleyball, basketball and badminton.
+Portions of this course may include tennis, pickleball, softball, archery, volleyball, basketball, hockey, badminton, fitness training with heart monitors, and swimming.
 Students are assessed on active engagement and appropriate involvement in the activities.

 Team Aerobic Games (TAG)